-Credit or Security Freezes: You have the right to put a credit freeze, also known as a security freeze, on your credit file, free of charge, which makes it more difficult for identity thieves to open new accounts in your name.
-That's because most creditors need to see your credit report before they approve a new account.
+Credit or Security Freezes: You have the right to put a credit freeze, also known as a security freeze, on your credit file, free of charge.
+This makes it more difficult for identity thieves to open new accounts in your name because most creditors need to see your credit report before they approve a new account.
 If they can't see your report, they may not extend the credit.

 How do I place a freeze on my credit reports?
-There is no fee to place or lift a security freeze.
+There is no fee to place or lift a security freeze on your credit reports.
 Unlike a fraud alert, you must separately place a security freeze on your credit file at each credit reporting company.
-For information and instructions to place a security freeze, contact each of the credit reporting agencies at the addresses below:
+For information and instructions on how to place a security freeze on your credit reports, contact each of the credit reporting agencies at the addresses below: